Components of saffron

-Crocin and picrocin are highly sensitive to light and air, which explains why saffron must be kept in airtight containers and stashed away in a cool, dark place when not in use.
+Crocin and Picrocin are very sensitive to light and air, which explains why saffron should be stored in airtight containers in a cool, dark place when not in use.